tarantool/doc/doc/book/box/box_session.rst

     If the trigger fails by raising an error, the error is sent to the client and the connection is closed.

     :param function trigger-function: function which will become the trigger function
-    :param function old-trigger-function-name: existing trigger function which will be replaced by trigger-function
+    :param function old-trigger-function: existing trigger function which will be replaced by trigger-function
-    :return: nil
+    :return: nil or function pointer

-    If the parameters are (nil, old-trigger-function-name), then the old trigger is deleted.
+    If the parameters are (nil, old-trigger-function), then the old trigger is deleted.

+    Details about trigger characteristics are in the :ref:`triggers <triggers-box_triggers>` section.

     **Example**